 Advice from the Super Moms at EcoClean

 Rugs are a beautiful addition to a living space, but with kids and pets around – they tend to soak up all kinds of messy mishaps.
 That doesn’t mean you should avoid showcasing a gorgeous rug in your home!
-You just need to find the perfect rug that suits your lively household.
+You just need to find the best rug material that suits your lively household.

 As two moms who raise families and operate the EcoClean office, we know exactly what to look for when purchasing rugs that will likely receive muddy footprints, juice puddles, and pet potty breaks.
 For households with young kids and/or fur kids, these are the rug materials we love… and the ones we avoid.